 Then again, Hershiser did wear a Giants uniform once.
 That's probably even more unfathomable.

 But really, Billy Beane is just screening Paul DePodesta's calls, right?
 Right?

 Or maybe, the Dodgers and A's got their brains caught in a lunar-powered thought transferrence device, and they are gradually becoming the other.
 Next thing you know, The Dodgers will start wearing white shoes, and Tommy Lasorda will start telling everyone he bleeds green.

 The Curse of the Were-Elephant

-I took my older daughter this afternoon to go see the new Wallace and Gromit movie, Curse of the Were-Rabbit.
-My younger daughter decided to stay home and watch baseball.
+I took my older kid this afternoon to go see the new Wallace and Gromit movie, Curse of the Were-Rabbit.
+My younger kid decided to stay home and watch baseball.
 She didn't care much for the other Wallace and Gromit cartoons.
 I think the satire/spoofing goes over her head, so she experiences the movies mostly on a literal level, which doesn't quite work for her.
 It's the difference between age five and age eight, I guess.

 When we left the house, Lance Berkman had just hit a grand slam in the 8th inning, to bring the Astros to within one run.